Leroy Snyder

-Leroy Snyder (February 13, 1931 – October 1, 2001) was an American serial killer who murdered six women and one man in Camden, New Jersey, over a period of eight months in 1969.
-He was a habitual offender who was on parole at the time of the murders.
-After his arrest, he pleaded guilty to each crime to avoid a potential death sentence and was given six life sentences.
+Leroy Snyder (February 13, 1931 – October 1, 2001) was an American serial killer who, in 1969, murdered six women and one man in Camden, New Jersey, while on parole for armed robbery.
+After his arrest, he pleaded guilty to each crime to avoid a potential death sentence and was given six life sentences, dying in prison in 2001.

 Early life

 Snyder was born in Camden on February 13, 1931, the fifth in a family of seven children.
 The family was seriously dysfunctional and they lived in a socially disadvantageous environment, as Leroy and his siblings were raised in multiple locations.
 In the mid-1940s, Leroy, along with other siblings returned to Camden, where he sparked his early criminal escapades.

 Crimes

 In December 1949, at age 18, Snyder attempted to strangle a local woman using a clothesline.
 Arrested not long after, he was jailed only briefly before being released and returning to Camden.
 There, he was apprehended by authorities after making vulgar threats of rape to two young women.
 He was jailed again for four years before being released in June 1955.

 Snyder was once again arrested in July 1955 for robbing and assaulting a cab driver in Philadelphia, Pennsylvania, for which he was given a five-year sentence.
 Another arrest came in 1959 for armed robbery, for which he was sentenced to ten years imprisonment.
 He was incarcerated at New Jersey State Prison until being paroled in December 1968.